ElisabethHuhn/AndroidArchitectureExample3/README.md

 MVI allows for a greater separation of concerns over MVVM, and thus an easier isolation of code, leading to higher quality testing.
 MVI allows for the tracking of user event occurrence resulting in UI state change.

+## To run automated tests:
+I ran the automated tests from Android Studio:

+* ViewModel, run the tests in DriverViewModelTest
+* Repository, run the tests in DriverRepositoryTest
+* Smoke test the UI, run the tests in TestDriverComposeUI and TestRouteComposeUI

 ## ViewModel Testing Strategy
 The only things publicly visible from the ViewModel are:
 * Screen State